evkx/evkx.github.io/content/models/audi/e-tron_gt/RS_e-tron_GT/_index.md

 ---
 title: Audi RS e-tron GT
 linktitle: "RS e-tron GT"
 description: "Audi RS e-tron GT is an all-electric luxury sedan with a WLTP range of up to 495 km (308 miles).
-EVKX.net has all the details. "
+EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true